tomapasta/first_project/README.md

 Chart images saved in Figure folder.

 ### 2. Final project presentation
-The results from the analysis available upon request
+The results from the analysis available upon request.

 This project helped our team practice collaborative data analysis, investment reasoning, and Python-based visualization while exploring key trends in the global gaming industry.